StefanoAnzolut/business-guide/source/quickstart/trial.rst

 ---------------------

 ..
 NOTE::
-  If you no longer want to test Skribble, make sure you cancel your free trial.
+  If you no longer want to test Skribble, cancel your free trial.
 Cancelling will delete Skribble Business and transfer your members to the free plan.
 After that, they can download and save their documents if needed.

 To cancel your free trial: